Several Wichita businesses robbed, police asking for help

 After getting the cash, the employee said the suspect ran away on foot.

+In the cases from Saturday, Officer Cruz described the suspect as a black man in his 20s, around 6′ tall with a slim build.
+They said he was seen wearing a blue hoodie and dark sweats.

-Officer Cruz said while the suspect description for all of these cases is similar, each robbery is being investigated separately.
+Cruz says while the description in the some of the cases are similar, officials are investigating the robberies separately.

 If you have information in any of these cases, police want to hear from you.
 Please call Crime Stoppers at 267-2111.